Data Poisoning Attacks Against Multimodal Encoders: Experiments

 \subsubsection{Which Modality Is More Vulnerable?}

 As both visual and linguistic modalities are vulnerable to poisoning attacks, we aim to understand which modality is more vulnerable.
-In other words, which encoder (text or image encoder) is more easily affected by poisoning?
-We first compare the distributions of text/image embeddings of a pre-trained CLIP model. \autoref{figure:embedding_distribution} shows that, compared with text embeddings, image embeddings are more sparse and could be better divided into different classes.
-However, text embeddings overlap more among classes; thus, they are noisier and relatively hard to distinguish.
-Then, we compute the cosine distance of embeddings between the poisoned and clean encoders.
-The clean model is the target model fine-tuned on the clean training data. \autoref{figure:cosine_distance_emb} shows that the text embeddings of clean and poisoned models are more similar than the image embeddings on both datasets.
+In other words, which encoder is more easily affected by poisoning?
+We first compare the distributions of text/image embeddings of a pre-trained CLIP model (see \autoref{appendix:embedding_distribution}).
+We find that image embeddings are more sparse and could be better divided into different classes.
+Text embeddings overlap more among classes; thus, they are noisier and relatively hard to distinguish.

+Then, we compute the average cosine distance of embedding pairs between the poisoned and clean encoders.
+The clean encoder is obtained from the clean model that is trained on the clean training data. \autoref{figure:cosine_distance_emb} shows that the text embeddings of clean and poisoned models are more similar than the image embeddings on both datasets.
 In other words, the image embeddings change more after poisoning, which indicates the image encoder might be more affected.
+Notice that in our datasets, each image is matched to more than one caption, which may render an imbalance in this study.
+To prevent such an imbalance issue and make the comparison more reliable, we construct a balanced dataset by randomly selecting one caption for each image for our two datasets, and the results are comparable with \autoref{figure:cosine_distance_emb} (see \autoref{table:cos_balance} in Appendix).